 “With a roar that was heard for blocks, the second and third floors were carried down into the basement with their cargo of dead and dying,” newspapers reported.

 Two patrolmen heard the roar, and looking back saw dust rising from the ruined building.
-They pulled several people from the building as the walls and staircase were still quaking.
+They pulled several people from the building as the walls and staircase still quaked.

 Doctors arrived on the scene.
-Dr. Michael McGarty amputated a man's finger to free him, but only after lighting a cigarette and blowing smoke into the mouth of the victim, who begged for a cigarette.
+Dr. Michael McGarty amputated a man's finger to free him, but only after lighting a cigarette and blowing smoke into the victim's mouth.
+He had begged for a cigarette before the doctor cut off his finger.

 Priests came to provide conditional absolution to the dead and dying as firefighters took off their helmets and kneeled.
-Most of the bodies were found 15 to 20 feet below street level.
+Rescuers found most of the bodies 15 to 20 feet below street level.

-Rescuers heard the cries of Edith Jordan, a 28-year-old newlywed from Somerville who was buried under four feet of brick and plaster.
+Rescuers heard the cries of Edith Jordan, a 28-year-old newlywed from Somerville buried under four feet of brick and plaster.
 A beam lay across her chest and two dead people on her legs.
 Hours later, rescue workers managed to dig a tunnel to her and take her out on a stretcher.
 She died soon after arriving at City Hospital.
-Her husband was injured but survived.
+Her husband also suffered injuries in the collapse, but survived.

 Patrolman Alexander and another police officer died in the Pickwick Club disaster.
 So did several popular boxers and a man indicted for gas bombing the Rhode Island state Senate Chamber the year before.
-Most of the dead were in their 20s and 30s.
+Most of the dead had only reached their 20s or 30s.

 At the time, dance halls were linked with Satan.
-Reformers like the Rev. John Roach Straton argued dancing leads to immorality.
+Reformers like the Rev. John Roach Straton argued that dancing led to immorality.

 Newspapers reported the PIckwick Club collapsed because 'the newest crazy dance step causes vibrations which give the stamping heels of an average couple the destructive force of a giant twenty times their weight.'

-Boston city officials tried to shut down two other nightclubs where the Charleston was danced.
+Boston city officials tried to shut down two other nightclubs where people danced the Charleston.

-Across the country, the Charleston was banned.
+Local officials then banned the Charleston across the country.
 In Kansas City, officials pronounced, "The Charleston dance may shake the foundations of public morality all it wants to, but when it weakens the foundations of buildings housing dance floors, it ought to be stopped."

 What Caused the Pickwick Club Collapse